 Mom’s Question:

-After a nap yesterday my baby’s nose was bleeding profusely.
+After a nap yesterday, my baby’s nose was bleeding profusely.
 The blood was thick and coming out like water running out of a faucet.
-She messed up the pillowcases, sheets, comforter, 5 face towels, and my mother’s shirt was covered in blood as well.
-We managed to get her nose to stop bleeding on the way to the ER and they examined her and said they couldn’t find any reason as to why her nose was bleeding and that the cause may be a sinus infection, allergies, or cold.
-So we left the ER and when we’re back at home, my baby’s nose started to bleed profusely once again while she was sitting in my mother’s lap watching TV.
+She messed up the pillowcases, sheets, comforter, and 5 face towels, and my mother’s shirt was covered in blood as well.
+We managed to get her nose to stop bleeding on the way to the ER, and they examined her and said they couldn’t find any reason as to why her nose was bleeding and that the cause may be a sinus infection, allergies, or cold.
+So we left the ER, and when we were back at home, my baby’s nose started to bleed profusely once again while she was sitting in my mother’s lap watching TV.

-Each time her nose bled, she has a diaper full of boo boo.
-It’s coming all out the diaper.
+Each time her nose bled, she had a diaper full of boo boo.
+It’s coming all out of the diaper.
 She wasn’t running a temp at all.
-What could be causing this with my little girl and is there anything seriously wrong with her?
+What could be causing this with my little girl, and is there anything seriously wrong with her?

 Amecia

 Now you have realized that there seems to be a connection between pooping and nose bleeding for your baby.
-This could be for two reasons.
+You don’t mention if her pooping is normal or not.
+If the frequency, texture, or amount has changed, this could indicate some illness or maybe a change of diet.
+Would you say she has diarrhea?

-The first – and most probable, is that something (a cold, trauma or dry air for example) has resulted in a small wound in her nose and when she strains to poop, the wound starts bleeding again.
-And since most babies poop at least once per day, the wound starts bleeding again and again and never really heals.
+The first – and most probable, is that something minor and common (a cold, trauma, or dry air, for example) has resulted in a small wound in her nose, and when she strains to poop, the wound starts bleeding again.
+And since most babies poop at least once per day, the wound starts bleeding again and again and never really has time to heal.
+If your baby is somewhat constipated or has tummy issues, the straining could make the situation even worse.

-The second possibility is that both the diarrhea and the nose bleeding are both caused by something else.
+The second possibility is that both diarrhea (if she has that) and nose bleeding are caused by some underlying issue that needs to be resolved.
 Is your baby on any medication?
 Or have you recently introduced new foods?
-Gluten allergy (celiac disease) can have symptoms that include both diarrhea and nose bleeding, so if your baby recently started with pasta and bread, for example, this may be something to discuss with her doctor.
+Gluten allergy (celiac disease) can have symptoms that include both diarrhea and nosebleeding, so if your baby recently started with pasta and bread, for example, this may be something to discuss with her doctor.
 Side effects of any medicines should also be discussed.

 How to prevent more nose bleeds